rahiel/hortiradar/docs/api.md

 `/keywords/{keyword}/ids` the part with the curly braces should be replaced with the actual value you're interested in, for example `/keywords/banaan/ids`.

+Tweety: `Tweety.get_keywords(group)`

 #### `/keywords/{keyword}`

 This resource provides additional data for specific keywords.
-For example, sending a GET request to `/keywords/fruit` gives a list of tweet objects each with the text, entities and timestamp as provided by Twitter.
+For example, sending a GET request to `/keywords/fruit` gives a list of tweet objects with the entities and timestamp as provided by Twitter, and the NLP analysis of the tweet's text.

 This resource is only internally available in compliance with Twitter's terms of service.
 If you have to read this, then you don't have access to this resource.
 You could however have access to data derived from the raw tweets, provided in the next resources.

+Tweety: `Tweety.get_keyword(keyword)`

 #### `/keywords/{keyword}/ids`